21. May 2021

 One way we do this is by helping to bring visibility, internally and externally, to topics around LGBTQ inclusion, gender neutral communication, and anti-racism.
 This visibility isn’t just purely educational, but also looks at how we can take concrete action for change – as a team and as individuals.

 For example, in June 2020, as Black Lives Matter became a household phrase, the committee created a resource guide to help our employees self-educate on racism.
 The guide amplified Black voices, listing content like Tupoka Ogette’s book and podcast “Exit Racism” and Reni Eddo-Lodge’s book “Why I’m No Longer Talking to White People About Race.”
 It also provided ways to support Black-led initiatives, financially and otherwise.
-The committee then followed up by organizing an employee-wide fundraiser, matched by Personio, and donated the money to Black-led organizations voted on by employees.
+The committee then followed up by organising an employee-wide fundraiser, matched by Personio, and donated the money to Black-led organizations voted on by employees.

 And while this provided an opportunity for us to learn and react as a company, we don’t just want to react to issues of diversity and racism.
 One way we’re being proactive is through #SocialResponsibility, one of our six core values, which we aim to live it out in our everyday lives.